 In many cases, restaurateurs are aware of their regulars, people who come in multiple times a month.
-These patrons develop a relationship with the staff, often order favorite dishes or drinks, and consistently make special requests for dishes, tables, or service staff to suit their desires.
+These patrons develop a relationship with the staff, often order favourite dishes or drinks, and consistently make special requests for dishes, tables, or service staff to suit their desires.

 What restaurateurs often do not do is attempt to better understand the motivations behind their regulars’ decisions to frequent their restaurant.

 - Where do they live?

 - What do they do when they aren’t sitting at the table?

 If you can consolidate that information about your regulars and describe the personality of your Superfans, you can better meet their needs and the needs of others like them.

 Deciding what information you need is half the battle (the other half is actually doing the research and analyzing the information, but hey, you can’t expect us to do everything for you).

 Here are our tips for focusing your research on what your diners want from you:

 Location: Determine how much importance your potential customers place on the convenience of the location and identify locations that fit.
 Maybe you’re close to your customers’ homes or workplaces, or maybe they drive past your place on their commute.